Alison with patient in clinic (left) and with patient in King Edwards rec in Willesden

 Pain associated with anxiety

 Read more about how an osteopath can help with pain in specific areas of the body in the “Treatments for” section.
+The General Osteopathic Council also provides information about osteopathy as well as osteopath registration details.

 To book an appointment at Kensal Osteopathy – or if you have any questions you’d like to run by me: